Factorial Benchmark

 Note that this benchmark only compares a tiny fraction of the two multiple precision libraries.
 It compares the factorial function as provided by the libraries and it compares how some factorial functions implemented on the more basic functions of the libraries perform.
 So basically only the multiplication algorithms are tested.
 GMP 5.0.1 performs relatively poor compared to MPIR-1.3.0.
 It might be the case that earlier versions of GMP perform better.
 However, I did not test this.
 (I know that the developers of GMP are hard working to improve things.)

 The following plot sums our findings up.
-It shows in units of [dd/ms] (decimal digit per millisecond) the performance of ParallelPrimeSwing (red) with MPIR 1.3.0 and the GMP library function (blue) in the region tested (higher figures are better here).
+It shows in units of [dd/ms] (decimal digits per millisecond) the performance of ParallelPrimeSwing (red) with MPIR 1.3.0 and the GMP library function (blue) in the region tested (higher figures are better here).

 PPSMPIR := listplot([[1,6472],[2,6157],[4,5935],[8,5624],[16,5256],[32,4970],[64,4635],[100,4178]],color=red): LIBGMP := listplot([[1,3525],[2,3142],[4,2663],[8,2376],[16,2114],[32,1920],[64,1705],[100,1615]],color=blue):